qorncat/javascript-rat-antivirus-bypass/README.md

+# Firstly Don't Forget Give Star to This Project

 # NOTE: Make sure you have NodeJS and Visual Studio with all C++ prequisites installed.
 Otherwise this won't work

 This app will copy this and bypass the antivirus program.